liangcorp/machine_learning_multi_language/README.md

-# machine learning in multiple languages
+# Machine learning in multiple languages

 Implement machine learning formulas in C and rust.
 I usually implement in Rust first than C.

 Linear regression has been completed